How to Get Booked for Speaking Using Your Website

 Let’s make sure your website carries the weight of the rooms you want to be in.

-Jessica Freeman is a Web Designer and SEO Strategist exclusively for private practice owners.
+Jessica Freeman is a Web Designer and SEO Strategist for private practices and health brands.
 With a background and degree in design, she helps therapists, dietitians, and practitioners stop chasing clients and start attracting them.
-Jess doesn’t just build “pretty” websites, her websites are designed to rank on Google and fill your client orster.
+Jess doesn’t just build “pretty” websites, her websites are designed to rank on Google and fill your client roster.
 When not auditing websites or geeking out over conversion rates, you can find her drinking Diet Dr Pepper and reading the latest thriller novel on the couch.

 I build high-impact websites for health pros so they can spend less time on social.